steveseguin/social_stream/README.md

 ### OBS remote scene support

-Remote OBS control/stats are available with Social Stream, however they will require adding a Social Stream page to OBS as a browser source, along with setting that browser source's page permission to an appropriate level.
+Remote OBS control/stats are available with Social Stream Ninja, however they will require adding a Social Stream Ninja page to OBS as a browser source, along with setting that browser source's page permission to an appropriate level.

 To access scene state information, user access permissions are at least needed, while the ability to start/stop the stream will require full permissions.
 A use for this is to access and display the current OBS scene state if doing an IRL stream with the dock open on mobile.

 ![image](https://github.com/steveseguin/social_stream/assets/2575698/a52758a3-6eb9-4224-9bec-13f31a78c617)

-Adding a Social Stream page as an OBS custom dock will not work in providing the required permissions; it needs to be a browser source currently.
+Adding a Social Stream Ninja page as an OBS custom dock will not work in providing the required permissions; it needs to be a browser source currently.
 This could be changed in the future

-There are some options built into Social Stream to control OBS scenes/streaming state, and those will be expanded over time.
+There are some options built into Social Stream Ninja to control OBS scenes/streaming state, and those will be expanded over time.
 Guests can change scenes with the `!cycle` option, when enabled, for example.

-Given that Social Stream uses VDO.Ninja as its transport engine, you also can use VDO.Ninja [remote control software[(https://vdo.ninja/examples/obsremote) to have dedicated remote control pages that can work in conjuction with Social Stream. `&remote=XXXX` can be used on either VDO.Ninja or Social Stream's dock.html page to enable VDO.Ninja-based remote control when loaded in OBS with the right permissions; refer to the VDO.Ninja documentation on this.
+Given that Social Stream Ninja uses VDO.Ninja as its transport engine, you also can use VDO.Ninja [remote control software[(https://vdo.ninja/examples/obsremote) to have dedicated remote control pages that can work in conjuction with Social Stream Ninja. `&remote=XXXX` can be used on either VDO.Ninja or Social Stream Ninja's dock.html page to enable VDO.Ninja-based remote control when loaded in OBS with the right permissions; refer to the VDO.Ninja documentation on this.
 This is all pretty complicated though, requiring just the right URL parameters, but it's possible.

 ### Support